GEO-Protocol/GEO-network-client/README.md

 ## Contribution
 **- Why should I contribute to GEO Project?**

-GEO Projects makes it easier for people to transfer assets through the Internet in the p2p manner, without (or with significantly less) commisions, fast, and in predictalbe manner.
-Unlike many other decentralised payment systems, it is able to process significant transactions flow and to distribute it through the whoole network.

-Also, the project itself aims to be ready for post-quantuum epoch, and looks for stronger cryptography than most of other decentralised systems.
+GEO Projects make it easier for people to transfer assets through the Internet in the p2p manner, without (or with significantly less) commissions, fast, and in a predictable manner.
+Unlike many other decentralised payment systems, it is able to process significant transactions flow and to distribute it through the whole network.
+Also, the project itself aims to be ready for post-quantum epoch, and looks for stronger cryptography than most of other decentralised systems.

 **- How I can help?**